 Quality and type of dal and rice Use idli rice or idli rava and whole white urad dal that is fresh off the shelf.
 As opposed to pale yellow, check urad dal is white, which denotes the aging process.
 Check before using since parboiled rice has a propensity to get rancid.

-Salt Use only sea salt or other non-iodized salt.
+Salt Use only sea salt or other non-iodized salts.
 Iodized salt should not be used since it prevents fermentation.
 Before fermentation, non-iodized salt may be added.

 Soaking Don’t skip the soaking stage; it’s crucial.
 Separately soak the rice and dal.
 Since both rice and dal require various amounts of water and different amounts of time for grinding, soaking them together might not be the best idea.